AMAZING 5-DAY GREECE ITINERARY

 - You could rent a car and explore Greece.
 However, I highly suggest not doing that.

-- Then use public transportation.
-Buses in Santorini will bring you to most attractions, and they run pretty frequently.
-Public transportation limits your flexibility, but you will win more.
-In Santorini, you could rent an ATV for a day or two.
-But there is no need to rent a car for the duration of your whole trip.
+- Buses in Santorini will bring you to most attractions, and they run pretty frequently.
+Public transportation limits your flexibility, but it is still the best way to get around.
+In Santorini, you could rent an ATV for a day or two, but there is no need to rent a car for the duration of your whole trip.

 - In Athens, besides walking, the metro might become your best friend.
 It is fast and affordable and will be there if you are too tired to walk.